 Sustainable Design

 Since LPA|A’s inception, innovative sustainable design has been a cornerstone of our projects.
-Seeking input from the owners and users of the building, and drawing on the expertise of our four LEED accredited staff members as well as our sustainable design consultants, we arrive at the best, most cost effective ways to conserve resources, incorporate renewable energy, and minimize waste.
+Seeking input from the owners and users of the building, and drawing on the expertise of our three LEED accredited staff members as well as our sustainable design consultants, we arrive at the best, most cost effective ways to conserve resources, incorporate renewable energy, and minimize waste.
 Each project has different goals, objectives, and budgets, so the sustainable design strategies that are implemented are unique to each project.

 Key Contacts